Vikram Chatwal: Career

 Chatwal's father, Sant Chatwal, founded Hampshire Hotels and Resorts, as well as the Bombay Palace restaurant chain, but in 2014 had to resign as CEO due to an arrest by the FBI on illegal campaign contributions to which Sant Chatwal pleaded guilty in the US District Court, Eastern District of New York getting US$500,000 fine and 1,000 hours community service.

-After graduating from Wharton in 1993, Chatwal decided to try a career path different from the family business and began working for Morgan Stanley.
+After graduating from Wharton in 1993, Chatwal began working for Morgan Stanley.
 He worked as an actor and movie producer, landing roles in films such as Zoolander and Honeymoon Travels Pvt.
-Ltd. He was also a model, becoming the first Sikh model to appear in Vogue Magazine.
-Chatwal decided to join the family business in 1999 and opened the Time Hotel, a luxury hotel located in New York City.
+Ltd. He was also a model, and was photographed for Vogue magazine in 1997.
+Chatwal joined the family business in 1999 and opened the Time Hotel, a luxury hotel in New York City.
 This was the first of six independent luxury hotels that he initially operated under his company Vikram Chatwal Hotels.

-In 2006 Chatwal opened the Night Hotel, located in New York's Times Square.
-In his early career, Chatwal was often referred to as a "Playboy" for his eccentric lifestyle and social network he hung out with.
-During that time, he was named one of the world's most eligible bachelors by a BBC television program the magazine Radar.
+In 2006 Chatwal opened the Night Hotel, in New York's Times Square.

 Chatwal's business was affected by the real-estate crisis of the 1990s and in August 2010, it was reported Chatwal's flagship property the Dream Hotel in Manhattan was scheduled to enter foreclosure proceedings within 90 days if he did not make payment on a $99 million mortgage.
 Despite the economy, Chatwal expanded his hotel-management operations by opening additional hotels in New York City, Miami and overseas.
 The initial expansion came in 2010 with the opening of the Chatwal Hotel, a $100 million project in the former Lambs Club building in the Theater District of Manhattan.
 Through his expansions, Vikram has helped grow the Chatwal brand to include additional properties in Manhattan, Miami, Bangkok and Cochin, India.

 In 2015, Chatwal's Dream New York hotel completed a $20 million renovation.
 Updates included a playscape in the ground floor lobby as well as updates to guest rooms and suites.
 As part of the renovation, the hotel name was changed from Dream New York to Dream Midtown.

-During his career, Chatwal was awarded the Entrepreneur of the Year Award at the first South Asia Media Awards in New York City in June 2005.
+Chatwal was awarded the Entrepreneur of the Year Award at the first South Asia Media Awards in New York City in June 2005.
 He was also featured on the June 19, 2006 cover of Forbes Asia.
 He is also attributed as revitalizing the hotel industry in Manhattan, opening the Time Hotel during a time when few other hotel groups were investing in the area.